urbit/docs/reference/vane-apis/ames.md

 #### Returns

-`%hear` can trigger any number of possible returns...?
+`%hear` can trigger a number of possible returns.
+It can trigger the release of zero or more additional packets via `%send` `gift`s.
+It may also trigger a `%boon` or `%memo` `gift` to a local vane in the case of a completed message.

 ### %heed